-Hiroshima Castle was built by Terumoto Mori about 420 years ago, but it has carved the history of Hiroshima as a castle town, as a military capital, and reconstruction from the atomic bomb.
+Hiroshima Castle was built by Terumoto Mori about 420 years ago, but it has carved the history of Hiroshima as a castle town, as a military capital, and a symbol of reconstruction from the atomic bomb.

 Let's trace the history of Hiroshima from the time the castle was built to the present.

-The last place to visit, Shukkeien, is the garden of the Hiroshima Asano family’s villa, and fascinates visitors beautifully throughout the four seasons.
+Our last place to visit, Shukkeien, is the garden of Hiroshima's Asano family, and fascinates visitors beautifully throughout the four seasons.

 Guide organization name/representative name